TravorLZH/travorlzh.github.io/_posts/2024-02-25-bruns-sieve.md

 **Theorem 1:** *There exist infinitely many integers $n$ such that $n$ and $n+2$ are products of at most 9 primes.*

-**Theorem 2:** *Every sufficiently large even integer is a sum of two integers, each being products of at most 9 primes.*
+**Theorem 2:** *Every sufficiently large even integer is a sum of two integers, each being a product of at most 9 primes.*

 Theorem 1 is an approximation to the twin prime conjecture, and Theorem 2 is an approximation to the Goldbach conjecture.

 Brun's modified principle is explained in the books of Cojocaru & Murty [^2] and Halberstam & Richert [^3], but after reading Brun's original paper and found the original text more motivating than these accounts from the books.
-Throughout the remaining sections of the article, we will derive Brun's main sieve in the Brun's original spirit and apply it to prove Theorem 1 and Theorem 2.
+Throughout the remaining sections of the article, we will derive Brun's main sieve in Brun's original spirit and apply it to prove Theorem 1 and Theorem 2.

 ### A lower-bound sieve